Religion (RELS)

 Prerequisites: RELS 204 or consent of instructor.

 Explores the history of relations between Jews and Muslims in Europe and the Mediterranean.
 Emphasis on the complex ties that evolved between them-cultural, commercial, intimate, political, etc.- through the experience of empire, world wars, Holocaust, Zionism, Arab nationalism, decolonization, and the Israel/ Palestine conflict.
 Course also considers the contemporary state of Jewish-Muslim relations.
+(Listed as HIST 207 and RELS 207)

 (GLOBAL PLURALISM, VITAL PAST)

-RELS 215 INTRODUCTION TO YOGA (ALSO LISTED AS HHPA 215) (2 credits)
+RELS 215 INTRODUCTION TO YOGA (2 credits)

 Overview of philosophy, history and practice of yoga; discussion of its progression and incorporation in the west over last 100 years; emphasis on benefits of yoga and mindfulness for the individual.
 Lecture.
 OFFERED THROUGH ONLINE AND CONTINUING EDUCATION (OCE) ONLY.
+(Listed as HHPA 215 and RELS 215)

 Prerequisites: HHPA 071A, or instructor consent.